CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     * MEEG options:

         - Assign chunks based on the run number
-        - If the data in different trials in the same run can be assumed to be independent, use :ref:`cosmo_chunkize`.
+        - If the data in different trials in the same run can be assumed to be independent, use unique chunk values for each trial.
+If that gives you a lot of chunks (which makes crossvalidation slow), use :ref:`cosmo_chunkize`.

 **Who are the developers of CoSMoMVPA?**
     Currently the developers are Nikolaas N. Oosterhof and Andrew C. Connolly.
 In the code you may find their initials (``NNO``, ``ACC``) in commented header sections.